blancacarretero/web-design/README.md

-# Python Weather APIs Website
+# Python Weather APIs Website :world_map:

 Created a website by using visualizations that were created in my [Python-APIs analysis](https://github.com/blancacarretero/python-api).